 Down in the first floor you will find a huge collection focused on ancient Greece and Egypt.
-Now if you’ve never seen an egyptian sarcophagus or a greek amphora you might want to consider checking this part of the collection.
+Now if you’ve never seen an Egyptian sarcophagus or a Greek amphora you might want to consider checking this part of the collection.
 There are no true highlights to be found there like in the British Museum or say the Pergamon Altar in Berlin, though.
 Most Hermitage museum guides do not really mention these at all.
 So better save those for another visit or another day.

-On the third floor there is some Art from Asia and Asia Minor.
-Probably the same can be said about these rooms: While interesting in itself there are other museums in the world that really specialized on these cultures.
+On the third floor, there is some Art from Asia and Asia Minor.
+Probably the same can be said about these rooms: While interesting in itself, there are other museums in the world that really specialized on these cultures.
 Rather save your time and head to the General Staff Building.
 You don’t want to miss that!

 Side note: Personally I visited both of these collections more than once.
-But when it comes to art, i’d consider myself some sort of freak 😛
+But when it comes to art, I’d consider myself some sort of freak 😛

 The General Staff Building

 In late 2014 the Hermitage Museum began moving its famous collections of paintings from the late 19th and early 20th century to the General Staff Building.
-The General Staff Building is located facing the Winter Place on Palace Square, so it is only a short walk (well actually the palace is huge) from the main entrance of the Hermitage Musuem.
+The General Staff Building is located facing the Winter Place on Palace Square, so it is only a short walk (well actually the palace is huge) from the main entrance of the Hermitage Museum.

 Before this part of the Hermitage was easily skippable (though they usually had lovely temporary exhibitions in there).
-Now it is where you will find the Van Goghs, Matisse, Monets and Cezannes.
+Now it is where you will find the Van Goghs, Matisse, Monets, and Cezannes.
 So do plan at least 1 and a half hour to see those (will be rushed! can easily take a 4 to 5 hours as well).

 The interiors are very modern (but pleasing) and quite different from the Winter Palace.
 Personally speaking the modern way of displaying art really makes it possible to focus on the actual artwork, rather than on all the splendour around it!
-So far most of the tourists did not realize (or realize to late) that the modern highlights of the musuem are located elsewhere, so the General Staff Building feels rather empty.
+So far most of the tourists did not realize (or realize to late) that the modern highlights of the museum are located elsewhere, so the General Staff Building feels rather empty.
 I am quite sure this won’t last for long.

 Last tips in my Hermitage Museum Guide

 There is only one café in the whole building.
 It is right in the middle on the ground floor.
 It is a good idea to plan your tour in a way that you will come back to this place for a lunch or tea time break.
 If you are a smoker you might be in trouble.
-Smoking obviously is prohibited inside the building, but on top of that there are no easy ways out or smoking areas.
+Smoking obviously is prohibited inside the building, but on top of that, there are no easy ways out or smoking areas.
 So best prepare yourself for a day without a smoke!